Already volunteered? Please fill out a feedback form. Thanks for your service!

 Millinocket, ME 04462

-The Baxter State Park Adopt-A-Trail Program is a great opportunity for both volunteers and the Park.
-There are many volunteers that would like to give back to the Park that has brought them many great memories, and this program gives the volunteer ownership of the maintenance of a selected trail.
+The Baxter State Park Adopt-A-Trail Program is accepting applications for the 2023-2024 season.
+The Adopt-a-Trail Program is a great opportunity for both volunteers and the Park.
+There are many volunteers that would like to give back to the Park that has brought them many great memories and this program gives the volunteer ownership of the maintenance of a selected trail.
 Trail Adopters have the opportunity to work more independently on an adopted trail of their choice during multiple visits throughout the season.
-The contributions that Trail Adopters bring to the Park allow for the necessary basic maintenance of trails to keep corridors open and blazed, and prevent further erosion.
-These types of contributions and support allow the Maine Conservation Corps trail teams the time to concentrate on other technical projects.
+The contributions that Trail Adopters bring to the Park allow for the necessary basic maintenance of trails to keep corridors open and blazed, and to prevent further erosion.
+These types of contributions and support allow our trail crews time to concentrate on other technical projects.

-- Volunteers spend one day training with the Baxter State Park Trail Specialist(s) during June 3, 2017 National Trails Day training program.
+- Volunteers spend one-day training with the Baxter State Park Trail staff on a Saturday around National Trails Day in early June.
+The 2023 Adopt-a-Trail training is scheduled for Saturday June 10th.

 - Volunteers select one trail, or one section of trail, to adopt from a list of available options.

-- Adopter agrees to a commitment to upkeep of their adopted trail for at least two years.
+- Adopters commit to maintaining their adopted trail for at least two years (2023-2024).

-- Trail Adopters sign trail registers to account for their safe return to camp each night.
+- Trail Adopters sign trail registers to account for their safe return at the end of a workday.

-The Trail Specialist(s) keeps a file for each Trail Adopter and their adopted trail section(s) to document progress on trail sections and for detailed, updated trail condition reports.
+The Trail Supervisor will keep a file for each Trail Adopter and their adopted trail to document progress on trail sections and for detailed, updated trail condition reports.

-- Volunteers each receive a copy of the BSP Trail Standards that are relevant to their expectations as a Trail Adopter.
-This will serve as their guideline to reference to when out on the trail, in addition to the training day.
-To deter excessive vehicle traffic and ensure that other Trail Adopters will have parking at park facilities, individuals may have up to a party of four to help on a section of trail, and should make plans to arrive in one vehicle.
-Outing clubs and other larger groups should carpool or optimize their transportation by traveling by van or other large capacity vehicles.
+- Volunteers each receive a copy of the BSP Trail Maintenance Standards that are relevant to their expectations as a Trail Adopter.
+This will serve as their guideline to refer to when out on the trail in addition to the training day.
+To deter excessive vehicle traffic and ensure that other Trail Adopters will have parking at park facilities, individuals may have up to a party of four to help on a section of trail and should make plans to arrive in one vehicle.

-For more information, please email Trail Specialists Alex or Theresa, at
+For more information, please email our Trail Supervisor at [email protected]